apache/spark/docs/structured-streaming-kafka-integration.md

 solution to remove duplicates when reading the written data could be to introduce a primary (unique) key that can be used to perform de-duplication when reading.

-Each row being written to Kafka has the following schema:
+The Dataframe being written to Kafka should have the following columns in schema:
 <table class="table">
 <tr><th>Column</th><th>Type</th></tr>
 <tr>